 10. Complaints and non-compliance

-10.1 Complaints and non-compliance are managed in accordance with the Australian Code, the Code and where appropriate the Research Misconduct - Governing Policy and related procedures.
+10.1 Complaints and non-compliance are managed in accordance with the Australian Code, the Code and where appropriate the Responsible Research Conduct - Governing Policy and related procedures.

 10.2 Where complaints relate to activities that have the potential to adversely affect animal wellbeing, activities must cease immediately and ethics approval may be withdrawn or suspended.